TheCodingMarine/TheCodingMarine/README.md

 - 👋 Hi, I’m Tyler M., @TheCodingMarine.
+- I'm an autodidact and self-taught programmer.
+I chart my learning paths and goals in detailed spreadsheets.
-- 👀 I’m interested in Python, Web Development, Data Science, and Machine Learning.
+- 👀 I’m interested in Python, algorithms, web development, data science, and machine learning.
-- 🌱 I’m currently learning core Python and statistics.
+- 🌱 I’m currently learning Flask, algorithms, and data structures.
-- 💞️ I’m looking to collaborate on web scraping projects for data aggregation, general Python projects, machine learning fundamentals, and C++ projects (to kick the rust off).
+- 💞️ I’m looking to collaborate on machine learning, algorithm implementation, web application development, building Python modules, and extending Python with C++.
 - 📫 Best place to reach me is here or via email.

-Reading List:
+Reading list for 2022:
 - Learning Python by Mark Lutz
 - Programming Python by Mark Lutz
-- Architecture Patterns with Python by Harry Percival and Bob Gregory
-- High Performance Python by Micha Gorelick and Ian Ozsvald
+- Learning Algorithms by George Heineman
+- Dive into Algorithms by Bradford Tuckfield
+- Understanding the Machine by Randall Hyde
+- Thinking Low-Level, Writing High-Level by Randall Hyde
 - Python for Data Analysis by Wes McKinney
 - Practical Statistics for Data Scientists
 - Hands-On Machine Learning with Scikit-Learn, Keras, and Tensorflow by Aurelien Geron